-Why Even Make Your Own?
+Why Even Make Your Own?: ingredient lists

 - No synthetic junk.
 No artificial scents or harsh chemicals here.

 - Less waste.
-Bye-bye single-use plastic tubs and pods.
+Bye-bye single use plastic tubs and pods.

 And maybe best of all: it just feels good to do something hands-on for your home.

-Pantry Staples You’ll Need
+Pantry Staples You’ll Need: baking soda’s

-No wild ingredients here—these are all pretty easy to find and probably already hanging around your kitchen shelves.
+No wild ingredients here these are all pretty easy to find and probably already hanging around your kitchen shelves.

-- Washing soda – It’s a grease-fighting champion.
+- Washing soda – It’s a grease fighting champion.
 Think of it as baking soda’s more intense cousin.

-🧂 Recipe #1: The Everyday Powder Mix
+Recipe #1: The Everyday Powder Mix: job done

-This is my go-to.
+This is my go to.
 It’s simple, takes five minutes, and gets the job done.

 What you’ll need: